-Snack Bag Tutorial
+Reusable Snack Bag Sewing Tutorial

-If you find yourself rushing in the morning with no time to eat breakfast, just grab a few of these delicious goodies and a fruit, throw them in your snack baggie you’ll make with my snack bag tutorial and never miss a breakfast!
+These biscuits come in 3 flavors and are the perfect fit for my little reusable pouches!
+And each biscuit has an inspirational word imprinted on it!
+So cute!
+If you find yourself rushing in the morning with no time to eat breakfast, just grab a few of these delicious goodies and a fruit, throw them in your DIY reusable snack bags and never miss a breakfast!
 These bags are roomy enough to fit a couple of packs of biscuit thins and a medium apple or a pear, a large peach or a small banana.
-And they’re easy to clean, just wipe with a damp cloth, do not wash!
+My daughter even takes her lunch sandwich in these cute DIY reusable snack bags.

 - 2 strips of laminated cotton fabric of 8″x 17″ (make your own laminated fabric with this tutorial)

 - 1 magnetic snap (tutorial on how to add it to your project here)

 - bias tape (make your own with this bias maker or without bias maker)

 - leather needle

 - teflon foot

 - quilting clips or paper clips (quilting clips are recommended)

 - rotary cutter